-A year later she started her missionary work in Darjeeling, India.
+A year later, Agnes began her missionary work in Darjeeling, India.
 She learned the local language, Bengali, and taught at the local school.
-She soon took her first vows as a nun and took the name Teresa.
-She would teach for many years in India becoming the headmistress at a school in eastern Calcutta.
+In 1931, she took her vows as a nun and chose the name Teresa.
+She taught for many years in India becoming the headmistress at a school in eastern Calcutta.

 What did Mother Teresa do?

-When she was 36 years old she felt the call from God to help the poor of India.
+When she was 36 years old, Mother Teresa felt the call from God to help the poor of India.
 She received some basic medical training and then set out to help the sick and needy.
 This wasn't an easy task in 1948 India.
 She had very little support and, while trying to feed and help the poorest of the poor, she herself was constantly hungry and even had to beg for food.